 - Sonic Generations has points that you earn for completing levels, based on your score (10,000 score = 100 points).
 You use these points to purchase beneficial skills for both Sonics.
 If you're a completionist - going after S ranks and Red Rings in the stages, doing many of the challenge acts - you'll have more than enough points to buy all the skills and the Sega Genesis controller (the most expensive item at 7,777 points), and still have plenty left over.
 All that's left to buy after that are extra lives, which then makes them meaningless.

 - This is the entire premise of Conkers Bad Fur Day.
-All the piles of cash you collect in game can't actually be spent on anything, and it's never explained why you're getting them other than "money is good".
+All the piles of cash you collect in game can't actually be spent on anything (whenever you make an investment, money literally returns to you), and it's never explained why you're getting them other than "money is good".

 - DROD:RPG tends to have this problem in user-made "holds" (level sets).
 All the enemies in the game have stats (including amount of money carried) copied over from the game it's based on, Tower of the Sorceror; but that game also had Money Sinks in the form of "altars" (which let you exchange money for stats, with the cost of each use increasing quadratically).
 Many user-made holds lack altars, and the player just ends up accumulating so much money that there is never any difficulty in buying everything buyable as soon as it's offered.
 One level set, "Nobard's Hold", has dealt with this problem quite effectively by doubling all costs.